Last updated: ET

 Hong Kong - Consulate General of Canada

-For emergency assistance after hours, call the Consulate General of Canada in Hong Kong and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 (613) 996-8885.
+For emergency consular assistance, call the Consulate General of Canada in Hong Kong and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 The decision to travel is your choice and you are responsible for your personal safety abroad.
 The Government of Canada takes the safety and security of Canadians abroad very seriously and provides credible and timely information in its Travel Advice to enable you to make well-informed decisions regarding your travel abroad.
 In the event of a large-scale emergency, every effort will be made to provide assistance.
 However, there may be constraints that will limit the ability of the Government of Canada to provide services.